 3) Artificial Intelligence

-Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kind of organizations such as manufacturing, healthcare, financial services, advertising, and more.
+Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kinds of organizations such as manufacturing, healthcare, financial services, advertising, and more.

-AI help businesses to increase automation, optimize logistics, streamline workflow, improve customer support management, and more.
-It also has potential to effects on our day-to-day life like how we live, work and play but it is in the early stages.
+AI helps businesses to increase automation, optimize logistics, streamline workflow, improve customer support management, and more.
+It also has the potential to effects our day-to-day life like how we live, work and play but it is in the early stages.

 The new jobs will fall into categories of programming, development, testing, support and maintenance and more.
-Artificial Intelligence architect is one such position, and it is going be a competitor for data scientist for high-demand profession.
+Artificial Intelligence architect is one such position, and it is going be a competitor for data scientists for the high-demand professions.
 In case you didn’t know, the average salary of AI programmer $100,000 – $150,000 whereas AI engineer around $ 171,715.

 4) Machine Learning

 Machine learning (ML) technology can influence almost every industry such as manufacturing, healthcare, education, marketing and more.
 This tech sphere has sub-platforms such as Deep Learning, NLP (Natural Language Processing) and Neural networks.